 Lent is a season of reflection, lasting for the 40 days prior to Easter in the Christian calendar.
 During Lent, Christians aim to replicate Jesus’ sacrifice in the desert for 40 days.
 As with many religious festivals, food plays a significant role.

-The following day, Ash Wednesday would see the beginning of the fast.
-Today, few people fast for the whole of Lent, although many maintain the practice on Ash Wednesday and Good Friday, the day that Jesus died.
-It is now more common for believers to give up a particular vice for the duration of lent, such as confectionery, alcohol or smoking.
+The following day, Ash Wednesday is the beginning of the fast.
+Today few people fast for the whole of Lent, although many maintain the practice on Ash Wednesday and Good Friday, the day that Jesus died.
+It is now more common for believers to give up a particular vice for the duration of lent, such as dessert, alcohol, or smoking.

 The end of Lent is celebrated in different ways around the world.
 In the United Kingdom, there is a tradition of eating hot cross buns on Good Friday.
 These are yeast dough buns with currants and raisins which feature a cross on their top, symbolizing how Jesus died on the cross.
 Eggs are a big part of Easter celebrations around the world.
-For Christians, eggs represent new live, a way of remembering how Jesus resurrected from the dead.
+For Christians, eggs represent new life, a way of remembering how Jesus resurrected from the dead.
 In ancient times, many would gift loved ones with decorated eggs.
 Since then, chocolate eggs have become the norm, and these are given as gifts on Easter Sunday.